Cory Monteith: 2004–2008: Career beginnings

 Monteith began his acting career in Vancouver, British Columbia.
 He had minor roles in Final Destination 3, Whisper, and Deck the Halls.
 He had a recurring role in Kyle XY.
 He also made guest appearances in television serials such as Smallville, Supernatural, Flash Gordon, Stargate Atlantis, and Stargate SG-1.
 In 2005, he appeared in Killer Bash, about a tormented geek's soul that was taking revenge on his murderer's children by taking over a girl's twin body.
 The following year, he made a brief appearance in Bloody Mary, cast as Paul.
-After Maureen Webb suggested Cory take acting classes; Monteith started acting classes with Anthony Meindl.
+After Maureen Webb suggested Cory take acting classes, Monteith started acting classes with Anthony Meindl.
 In 2007, he starred in the MTV series Kaya as Gunnar.

-2009–2013: Glee and film roles
+2009–2013: Glee, Bonnie Dune, and film roles

 In 2009, Monteith was cast in the Fox series Glee as Finn Hudson.
 When Glee was being cast, Monteith's agent, Elena Kirschner, submitted a video of him drumming with some pencils and Tupperware containers.
 Series creator Ryan Murphy took notice of the video, but pointed out that he had to be singing, as auditioning actors for Glee with no theatrical experience were required to prove they could sing and dance as well as act.
 Monteith submitted a second, musical tape, in which he sang, in his own words, "a cheesy '80s music video-style version" of REO Speedwagon's "Can't Fight This Feeling".
 He then attended a mass audition in Los Angeles; his vocal skills were considered weak, but he later performed very well with one of Glee's casting directors, who said that his audition captured Finn's most elusive quality: his "naive, but not stupid, sweetness."
 Monteith said of his casting process, "I was like a lot of kids, looking for something to be interested in.
 Something to be passionate about.
 All you need is permission.
 Not only for Glee, but for anything in life."

 Finn is the star quarterback of his high school football team, and risks alienation from his friends by joining the school's glee club.
 He is a popular jock at the top of the school's social hierarchy, but when forced to join the glee club, he finds he loves it.
 His story lines have seen him struggle with his decision to stay in the club, which is at the bottom of the social ladder, while he maintains his popular reputation and the respect of the other jocks.
-The character must deal with his attraction to both head cheerleader Quinn Fabray (Dianna Agron) and glee club star singer Rachel Berry (Lea Michele), and his storylines increasingly focus on his relationship with them both.
+The character must deal with his attraction to both head cheerleader Quinn Fabray (Dianna Agron) and glee club star singer Rachel Berry (Lea Michele) and his storylines increasingly focus on his relationship with them both.